 - The consequence of missing an autism diagnosis at an early age for girls

-- Why the biggest challenge for girls on the autism spectrum is low self-esteem and negative self-talk
+- Why the biggest challenge for autistic girls is low self-esteem and negative self-talk

 - Why Julie believes the earlier the disclosure to a child about their diagnosis the better

-- How parents can support their daughters who are on the autism spectrum
+- How parents can support their autistic daughters

-- The important of teaching girls on the spectrum (and all kids) to notice and tune in to their intuition
+- The important of teaching autistic girls (and all kids) to notice and tune in to their intuition

 - Asperger’s and Girls: World-Renowned Experts Join Those with Asperger’s Syndrome to Resolve Issues That Girls and Women Face Every Day! by Tony Attwood, et al